kazhuravlev/just/README.md

 This project is contains functions that help to do noizy things in every project.

-- Filter slices, maps
+- Filter slices, maps.
-- Apply functions to collections
+- Apply functions to collections.
+- Null[any] for optional fields in api an sql.DB requests.